 What can tartar do to me?

-- Using toothpaste with fluoride.
+- Choose toothpaste with fluoride.
 Fluoride helps prevent the formation of tartar in your teeth.
-It also helps to repair the enamel which is washed away when tartar is formed.
-Special toothpaste may also include triclosan which is an antibacterial formula to fight off the bacteria buildup in your mouth.
+It also helps to repair the enamel that is washed away when tartar is formed.
+Look for one with triclosan for added antibacterial protection.